Resilient Coastal Projects Initiative

 THE NEED

-Great Lakes coastal communities are increasingly experiencing flooding, dune and beach loss, and storms that threaten roads, utilities, homes and community spaces.
-Many have had to implement emergency projects in the short-term that do not help them adapt for the long-term.
+Great Lakes coastal communities are increasingly experiencing shoreline erosion, flooding, dune and beach loss, and storms that threaten roads, utilities, homes and community spaces.

 The biggest barrier municipalities face when it comes to addressing these issues and preparing for future uncertainty is capacity.
-Many small, medium and frontline communities in the region do not have enough staff, technical knowledge and federal grant experience needed to develop and finance sustainable projects.
+Many small, medium and under-resourced communities in the U.S. Great Lakes do not have enough staff, technical knowledge and federal grant experience needed to develop and finance sustainable stabilization and resilience projects.

 THE PROGRAM